-Boat capable of speeds above 25kn (29MPH)-Review the installation location and operating results of similar boats before proceeding.
+Boat capable of speeds above 25 kn (29MPH)-Review the installation location and operating results of similar boats before installation location and operating results of similar boats bet proceeding.
+Fin keel sailboats-Mount on or near the centerline and forward of the fin keel 300-600mm (1-2').

-- Fin keel sailboats-Mount on or near the centerline and forward of the fin keel 300-600mm (1-2'). - Full keel sailboats-Locate amidships and away from the keel at the point of minimum deadrise.
+• Full keel sailboats-Locate amidships and away from the keel at the point of minimum deadrise angle.